edoski/bostarter/docs/DB-PRJ-REPORT.md

-# try to see with docker if can serve on php files from php/public, while having everything work like public pages can still load php/config, php/actions, php/components, php/public/libs etc
+## (HELLA OPTIONAL) try to see with docker if can serve on php files from php/public, while having everything work like public pages can still load php/config, php/actions, php/components, php/public/libs etc
 - ## correct <\a> and <\form> tag paths in php code